-•Capitalised development costs 15 years
+Capitalised development costs

-•Patents and licences 6-15 years
+Patents and licences

-•Other (including acquired customer and supplier lists) 6-15 years
+Other (including acquired customer and supplier lists)

+15 years

+6-15 years

-The Group uses a useful economic life of 15 years for capitalized development costs.
+The Group uses a useful economic life of 15 years for capitalised development costs.
 This is a conservative estimate of the likely life of the products.
 The Group is confident that products have a minimum of 15 years life given the inertia that characterizes the medical diagnostics industry and the barriers to enter into the industry.
 The following factors have been considered in estimating the useful life of developed products: